 In other words, Qin Feng splits open a traditional symbol of power and inserts his own art in between, making it transparent.
 He lets viewers see through power, through the ancient lions, to the modern city around them.
 Perhaps it’s no surprise: Qin Feng has been in trouble with the Chinese government in the past.
 In 1996, he moved to Berlin.
 But Beijing has a more moderate government now, so these days, Qin Feng splits his time between Boston and China.
 Even so, he reports, a Chinese media company bought a pair of his lions.
 But then they seem to have reconsidered the sculpture’s possible implications.
 They have never put the work on display.

 This morning, Trammell Crow Jr. watches the installation with Qin Feng and Qin Qin.
-With the crew working the construction crane, the lions fly — for a moment.
-One by one, they’re lifted off the trucks, dangle in the air over the trees and are finally settled on their bases.
+With the crew working the construction crane, the lions fly through the air above us — for a moment.
+One by one, they’re lifted off the trucks, dangle over the trees and are finally settled on their bases.
 It takes a while to finagle and nudge the heavy stones into proper position; even Qin Feng wields a long carpenter’s level to see how vertical they are.
 The tolerances are very tight because each half-lion has a groove cut into its flat side, where the pane of glass must slide in and be held in place.